-Choosing wedding flowers can be a bit of a mine field but it needn’t be, simply enlist the help of a professional, like Elizabeth Marsh Floral Design.
-From the bridal bouquet to button holes and blooms for the venue, flowers are a natural and wonderful way to enhance the visual impact of a wedding and play such an important part in any day.
+Choosing wedding flowers can be a bit of a minefield but it needn’t be, simply enlist the help of a reputable florist to bring your ideas to life.
+From the bridal bouquet to buttonholes and blooms for the venue, flowers are a wonderful way to enhance the visual impact of a wedding.
+Take note of these tips for beautiful wedding flowers so you’re ready to impress your florist.

 - Ingenuity in design – it is possible to break flowers down to the individual florets and place them nonchalantly to decorate a dining table, without blowing your budget.
 Branches and other sculptural elements that can be re-used, reducing the cost passed on to the customer.